As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 The Scythe

 The scythe is sometimes embedded in the hourglass.
 The hourglass and the scythe are perceived as a conjoined symbol by some Masons.
-During the olden days, a scythe was a standard tool used in cutting grass and reaping crops.

 In Europe and Asia, the scythe is perceived to represent the Angel of Death or Grim Reaper.